lewagon/dotfiles/03-AR-Database/03-ActiveRecord-Basics/01-Migrations/README.md

 Write code in `20141025152200_create_posts.rb` to create the `posts` table.

 Go back to the lecture and read the [ActiveRecord Migrations documentation](http://api.rubyonrails.org/classes/ActiveRecord/Migration.html).
-It talks about generating migrations, right now we are not in Rails so we can't.
-I'll get even easier then!
+It explains how to easily generate migrations but right now we are not in Rails so we'll have to create manually our migration files.

 Your `posts` table should have the following columns: